iho-ohi/S130PT/01_initiate/README.md

 2.Content:
 This product specification is a digital form of S-23 “Limits of the Oceans and Seas”, but it stipulates that global geographic sea areas must be designated by a system of unique numerical identifiers only.
 It specifies the content, structure, and metadata needed for creating the S-130 dataset and for its portrayal within an S-100 system.
 This product specification includes the content model, the encoding, the feature catalogue, portrayal catalogue, metadata, and implementation guidance for developers.
+...

+*Description: The overall scope of the Specification*

+*Comments: This should include the expected SOURCE(s) of the data.
+For example: NIPWG publications...a source would be the Coast Pilot/Sailing Directions for S-126 (that way if someone thinks Tide Tables should be here instead of with S-104 it will be listed).*
 ---

 #### Justification

-...

-*Description: The reason why this Product Specification should be developed*

 The 3rd Edition of S-23 “Limits of the Oceans and Seas” is not suitable for use in a digital environment.
 A transformation into a digital dataset named “Polygonal demarcations of global sea areas” would facilitate the joint standardization and service activities of IHO and other adjacent domains to support the e-Navigation concept of the IMO.
 So it is necessary to make S-23 content fit for digital dissemination through the transformation of information contained in a database of attributed area feature objects with global coverage.
+...

+*Description: The reason why this Product Specification should be developed*

 ---

 #### Specification Interoperability

-...
+Interoperability with S-101ENC.

+Interoperability with feature Sea Area/Named Water Area of S-101ENC ...

 *Description: Any interoperability with other Product Specifications within the S-100 family*

 *Comments: Specify the limits of the Product Specification*

-Interoperability with S-101ENC.

-Interoperability with feature Sea Area/Named Water Area of S-101ENC

 ---

 #### S-98 Applicability

+Yes
 ...

 *Description: Applicable to S-98 (Yes or No)*

 *Comments: S-98 Interoperability Specification in S-100 Navigation Systems*

-Yes

 ---

 #### Cooperation with other HSSC WGs

-...

-*Description: Specify which WG will be involved to which extend*

-*Comments: NCWG: Portrayal - DQWG.
-Specific information on Data Quality*

 1.S-100WG: Specific information on S-100 Ed5.0.0.